 “Oh no, that also means that you’ll miss Irwin and my graduation.”

-“That’s right, that’s also on that day, isn’t it?”
-Their grandfather brought his hand to his forehead in realization.
+“That’s right, that’s the same day, isn’t it?”
+Their grandfather brought his hand to his forehead.
 “The higher ups certainly know how to pick a date, don’t they?”

-“It’s okay, the ceremony is just for the students at Leyia Academy, anyway, though we were going to have a nice dinner the weekend after.”
-Ellie’s smile returned as she spoke.
+“It’s okay, the ceremony is just for the students at Leyia Academy, anyway, though we were going to have a nice dinner the following weekend.”
+Ellie’s smile returned.
 “I’ll try and keep an eye out for anything you might like when we’re at the festival.”

 “Oh sweetie, you don’t need to worry about that.”
-Grandma Martel placed her hand on Ellie’s shoulder.
+Grandma Martel patted Ellie’s shoulder.
 “Just spend your coins on things for yourself.”

 “Speaking of your graduation, how were your exams?” their grandfather asked.